Who is Eligible

 WHOI does not offer formal academic credit toward degree requirements for participation in the Summer Student Fellowship Program.
 Students interested in earning academic for completing a Summer Fellowship should discuss this possibility with their academic institution.

-Fellows are selected based on the applicant's previous academic and scientific achievements and promise as future ocean scientists or ocean engineers.
+Fellows are selected based on the applicant's previous academic and scientific achievements, interests, and promise as future ocean scientists or ocean engineers.
 Important consideration is given to matching each fellow with an appropriate advisor on WHOI's Scientific or Senior Technical Staff.
-The program is very competitive, with an average of about twelve percent of the applicants receiving awards.
 Decisions will be made in mid-March.

 Choosing a Project

 Fellowships are awarded to pursue an independent research project under the guidance of a member of the Scientific or Senior Technical Staff.
 These projects typically are suggested by the advisor, and are agreed upon jointly by both the student and advisor.
 The advisors make every effort to help the student select and pursue a research project that can provide meaningful results in one summer's work.
 Fellows have an excellent opportunity to select and pursue a research project with access to more than two hundred practicing research scientists and engineers and to the facilities of a major oceanographic institution.

 Finding an Advisor

 Although it is not required, we encourage applicants to make contact with a WHOI Assistant, Associate or Senior Scientist or a Senior Technical Staff member who may be willing to provide an educational opportunity for a Summer Fellow in their laboratory.
 Lists of WHOI researchers and their research interests are available at the various department webpages.

 - Marine Policy Center

 Applicants are also encouraged to visit the U.S. Geological Survey Woods Hole Coastal and Marine Science Center website for potential sponsors from among their team of research scientists.